kamilkaczmareksolutions/AdvancedGPT4PromptCrafting/README.md

 For instance, expressing frustration can prompt the model to put in extra effort to alleviate that frustration, thus overcoming its 'laziness'.

 ### **Tipping**
 Another trick, as described in various sources and well-tested, involves motivating the model with a hypothetical reward.
-For example, writing something like, "don't be lazy, and if you do well, I'll tip you not 5 or 10 dollars, but 200 dollars.
-Do we have a deal?"
-This approach can improve the quality of the results.
+For example, writing something like, `don't be lazy, and if you do well, I'll tip you not 5 or 10 dollars, but 200 dollars.
+Do we have a deal?` This approach can improve the quality of the results.
 [Source link](https://twitter.com/voooooogel/status/1730726744314069190)

 <img src="https://github.com/kamilkaczmareksolutions/AdvancedGPT4PromptCrafting/assets/95218485/75eb569b-2e1a-4f43-aabd-c5a2fdc70bb2" width="500">
 [Source](https://twitter.com/voooooogel/status/1730726744314069190)